 From these last two relations plots can be made, (See Figure 9, and Tables IV, V) and the two deflections can be compared.
-There are two points on the graph where $\delta{1g} = \delta{cav}$ .
+There are two points on the graph where $\delta{1g} = \delta{cav}$.
 This could pose a grave problem since the deflection angles are within operational range.
-From Equations 24 and 2 5ft can be seen that a positive deflection will move any point on the $W/S){ref}$ curve toward the right, and any negative deflection will transfer the point to the left.
+From Equations 24 in summarizing what has been emphasized in this discussion, it can be seen that a set of very powerful equations have been derived.
+But the equations are not so complex that a person with minimal knowledge of cavitation cannot comprehend them